moldis-group/pople/tutorials.md

 multip=getmultip(ua)    # Multiplicities of unique atoms
  ```

- Total energy of all the atoms is calculated using
+ Total internal energy of all the atoms is calculated using
  ```
  U0_atoms_total=0        # Sum of internal energy (at 0 K) of atoms for i_ua in range(N_ua):